Doris Smith-Ribner: Formative years and family

+Public service career

-She attended the University of Pittsburgh and the University of Pittsburgh School of Law, and was subsequently in private law practice in Allegheny County with her law partner, Byrd R. Brown.
+Following her graduation from law school, Smith-Ribner entered into private law practice in Allegheny County with law partner Byrd R. Brown.
 She served as solicitor for the Allegheny County Controller from 1980 to 1984.
 Smith-Ribner served as a judge of the Allegheny County Court of Common Pleas on an interim basis from 1984 to 1985.
 She was first elected to the Pennsylvania Commonwealth Court in 1987 and was re-elected in 1997 and 2007.

 She retired from the court in 2009.

 She was a candidate for the Democratic nomination for lieutenant governor in 2010.